Three Days In Kyoto

 For those preferring a more contemporary hotel, the Gion Elite Terrace is highly recommended, as is the four star Rinn Gion Shirakawa.
 For five star accommodation in Higashiyama, look no further than the beautiful Hotel Seiryu Kyoto Kiyomizu.

-Day 1 of three days in Kyoto
+How to spend the ultimate three days in Kyoto

 Yasaka-jinja